 Notes number 1, 4 and 5 to the Basic Financial Statements and the Required Supplemental Information (RSI) included in the Financial Section were prepared by the System based on the results of the Governmental Accounting Standards Board Statement 67 (GASBS 67) actuarial valuation as of June 30, 2021 and the Actuarial Valuation and Review as of June 30, 2021, both prepared by Segal.
 For the Financial Section of the Annual Comprehensive Financial Report (ACFR), Segal provided the Schedule of Changes in Net Pension Liability and Schedule of Employer Contributions as shown in the RSI.
-A listing of the other supporting schedules Segal prepared for inclusion in the Actuarial and Statistical Sections of the System's ACFR is provided below.
-These schedules were prepared based on the results of the actuarial valuation as of June 30, 2021 for funding purposes.
+A listing of the other supporting schedules Segal prepared for inclusion in the Actuarial and Statistical Sections of the Actuarial valuation as of June 30, 2021 for funding purposes.
 All other schedules in the Actuarial and Statistical Sections of the System's ACFR were prepared by the System.